 A comprehensive study focused on assessment and restoration of urban soils to provide essential ecosystem services.
-Urban soil laboratory provides hands-on experience with soil assessment and restoration
+Urban soil laboratory provides hands-on experience with soil assessment methods and restoration planning.

 The course focusses on assessment and restoration of urban soils to provide essential ecosystem services.
-During the course, practical soil assessment at a local field site includes soil sampling and in-field soil health measurements, supplemented by laboratory data collection.
-Soil health assessment targets environmental contaminants, and physical, chemical, and biological soil properties.
-Students develop a comprehensive consultancy report detailing soil health assessments and pragmatic restoration and/or remediation recommendations for the site.
+During the course, practical soil assessment at a local field site includes soil sampling and in-field soil health measurements supplemented by laboratory data collection.
+Soil health assessment targets environmental contaminants as well as morphological, physical, chemical, and biological soil properties.
+Ecosystem services are assessed for multiple land uses and interventions.
+Students develop a comprehensive consultancy report detailing soil health and ecosystem service assessments leading to pragmatic restoration and/or remediation recommendations for the site.